Naji al-Ali: Commemorative statue

-A statue of Naji al-Ali by the sculptor Charbel Faris was erected at the northern entrance of Ain al-Hilweh camp, where Naji was raised for most of his youth years.
+A statue of Al-Ali by the sculptor Charbel Faris was erected at the northern entrance of Ain al-Hilweh camp, where Naji was raised for most of his youth.

 Work on the fiberglass and colored polyester statue (with a steel inner support) took around five months.
 When finished, it was 275 cm tall, with an average width of 85 cm, and average thickness of 45 cm.
 The statue holds a rock in its right hand and a booklet of drawings in the left hand.

-Shortly after being completed, the statue was damaged in an explosion caused by unknown assailants; like al-Ali the statue was shot in the left eye.

-The statue was repaired and re-erected.
+Shortly after being completed, the statue was damaged in an explosion caused by unknown assailants; like Al-Ali the statue was shot in the left eye.
+The statue was repaired and re-erected and was soon destroyed again.

 Media

-A movie was made about the life of Naji al-Ali in Egypt, with the Egyptian actor Nour El-Sherif playing the lead role.
+A movie was made about the life of Al-Ali in Egypt, with the Egyptian actor Nour El-Sherif playing the lead role.